samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 6  - Marketing Analytics Case Study/Introduction to Table Joins.md

 FROM names
 CROSS JOIN jobs;

-## LEFT SEMI JOIN looks for what exists in the right table not in the left table
+### LEFT SEMI JOIN : looks for items that exists in the right table but are not in the left table
 SELECT
   names.iid,
   names.first_name